SalomonBrys/gradle-sass/README.md

 #### Download

-By default, the plugin downloads of [Dart-Sass](https://github.com/sass/dart-sass) (Sass official implementation).
+By default, the plugin downloads [Dart-Sass](https://github.com/sass/dart-sass) (Sass official implementation).

 If need be, you can configure the download: